1. Docs

 )

-In main.go, create the BucketObject right after creating the bucket itself.
+In main.go, create the BucketObject by adding this code immediately following the bucket definition:

 Bucket: bucket.Name,